 Each user may have a maximum of 3,000 authenticated domains and 3,000 link brandings.
 This limit is at the user level, meaning each Subuser belonging to a parent account may have its own 3,000 authenticated domains and 3,000 link brandings.

 Disassociate a authenticated domain from a given user.

 Base url: https://api.sendgrid.com

 This endpoint allows you to disassociate a specific authenticated domain from a subuser.

 Authenticated domains can be associated with (i.e. assigned to) subusers from a parent account.
 This functionality allows subusers to send mail using their parent's domain authentication.
-To associate a authenticated domain with a subuser, the parent account must first authenticate and validate the domain.
-The the parent may then associate the authenticated domain via the subuser management tools.
+To associate an authenticated domain with a subuser, the parent account must first authenticate and validate the domain.
+The parent may then associate the authenticated domain via the subuser management tools.

 - API Key